Uniform exponential growth for CAT(0) square complexes: Main argument

 So suppose that $F_a\cap F_b=\emptyset$.
 As in \cite{Serre77}, we have that $ab$ is hyperbolic in its action on $T$, stabilizing a line $\ell$ which intersects both $F_a$ and $F_b$.
 We claim that $a$ stabilizes $\ell$.
 For otherwise, consider the line $a\ell$.
 This is stabilized by the element $u=a(ab)a^{-1}$.
 If $a\ell\not=\ell$, then we obtain that $(ab)^{\pm 1}$ and $u^{\pm 1}$ freely generate a free semigroup by Proposition \ref{TreeCase} , contradicting our assumption.
 Similarly, we see that $b$ stabilizes $\ell$ as well.
 Thus $<a,b>$ stabilizes the flat $\R\times \ell\subset \R\times T$, as required.

 We now consider Case II, so that $a$ and $b$ are subparallel to one another.
 Note that since an axis for $a$ is parallel to a hyperplane (in $sk(b)$), then all the hyperplanes in $sk(a)$ are disjoint.
 Similarly all the hyperplanes in $sk(b)$ are disjoint.
 Note also every hyperplane in $sk(a)$ crosses every hyperplane in $sk(b)$, so that they determine a flat $E=Y_a\cap Y_b$.
 Moreover since $b$ is parallel to one of the hyperplanes in $sk(a)$, it is parallel or peripheral to all hyperplanes in $sk(a)$.
-But then by Proposition \ref{MainProp}, we have that for all disjoint parallel sets $P\in sk(a)$, we have $bP\subset sk(a)$.
+But then, Proposition \ref{MainProp} implies that for all disjoint skewer sets $P\subset sk(a)$, we have $bP\subset sk(a)$.
 Thus $b sk(a)\subset sk(a)$.
 By the same argument, we obtain $b ^{-1} sk(a)\subset sk(a)$, so that $b(sk(a))=sk(a)$.

 Similarly, we have that $a(sk(b))=sk(b)$.
 We thus have that $<a,b>$ stabilizes the flat $E$.

 Finally, we consider Case III.
 In this case there exists a disjoint skewer set $P$ for $a$, so that $b$ is parallel to $P$.
 However, since $a$ is not subparallel to $b$, $a$ also skewers every element in $sk(b)$.
 Since the hyperplanes in $sk(b)$ all intersect the hyperplanes in $P$, we have that $sk(a)$ has crossing hyperplanes.
 It follows that the parallel set $Y_a$ for $a$ is of the form $Y_a=E \times \{\text{point}\}$.
 It is also easy to see that $b$ stabilizes $E$, so that $<a,b>$ stabilizes $E$. \end{proof}